The 10 most innovative sports companies of 2020

 For using the hype around new player transfers to help find missing children

-The Italian soccer club, owned by American James Palotta, took a unique approach last year to the annual news hype around signing new players.
+The Italian soccer club, owned by American James Pallotta, took a unique approach last year to the annual news hype around signing new players.
 As clubs around the world out-duel each other with elaborate social-media videos for each new star signing, Roma decided to harness that attention for good by pairing each new player signing with a notice for a missing child in Europe.
 As a result, as of January 2020, the effort had helped locate six missing children.

 10. IBM